biscuit-auth/biscuit/SPECIFICATIONS.md

   a `ThirdPartyBlockContents` to the token holder
 - the token holder now uses `ThirdPartyBlockContents` to append a new signed block to the token

-An implemenation must be able to:
+An implementation must be able to:

 - generate a `ThirdPartyBlockRequest` from a token (by extracting its last ephemeral public key and its public key table)
 - apply a `ThirdPartyBlockContents` on a token by appending the serialized block like a regular block